Indiana University - Bloomington, Art History

 |Location:||Indiana, United States|

-The Department of Art History at Indiana University, Bloomington (https://arthistory.indiana.edu/) invites applications for a tenure-track position in East Asian art at the level of Assistant Professor to begin in the fall of 2022.
-We seek a dynamic and original thinker who is committed to excellence in scholarship and well-suited to teaching at the undergraduate and graduate levels.
-Ph.D. is required by August 1, 2022.
-Applicants should submit a cover letter that includes a detailed description of their research program and teaching philosophy; CV; a 20-30 page writing sample; a 1-page statement on fostering diversity, equity and inclusion in research, teaching and/or service; and the contact information for three recommenders.
-Applicants should apply online at https://indiana.peopleadmin.com/postings/11678.
-Review of applications will begin December 15, 2021.
-Queries about the position can be sent to Julie Van Voorhis (email@example.com).
+The Department of Art History at Indiana University, Bloomington (https://arthistory.indiana.edu/) invites applications for the Robert E. and Avis Tarrant Burke Postdoctoral Fellowship in Ancient and Indigenous Art of the Americas to begin in August 2023.
+The duration of the fellowship is one year.
+We welcome applications from early career scholars specializing in the art, architecture, archaeology and/or material culture of the ancient and indigenous peoples of North, Central, and/or South America, including the Caribbean.
+Eligible candidates will have received their Ph.D. degree within 7 years of the position’s start date.
+The Burke Postdoctoral Fellowship provides an exciting opportunity to conduct research, teach, and engage in professional development at a research institution that includes the Eskenazi Museum of Art and the Museum of Archaeology and Anthropology.
+We seek a dynamic and original thinker who is committed to excellence in scholarship and is well-suited to teaching an introductory survey and an upper-level course for undergraduate and graduate students.
+The teaching load is one course per semester.
+Applicants should submit a cover letter that includes a detailed description of their research program and teaching philosophy; a CV; a 20-30 page writing sample; and a one-page statement on how they would foster diversity, equity and inclusion in research and teaching.
+Applicants should also arrange for the submission of three letters of recommendation.
+Applications should be submitted online at https://indiana.peopleadmin.com/postings/16037.
+Review of applications will begin on March 3, 2023.
+Queries about the position can be sent to Julie Van Voorhis (firstname.lastname@example.org).

 The College of Arts and Sciences is committed to building and supporting a diverse, inclusive, and equitable community of students and scholars.
 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
-All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.
+All qualified applicants will receive consideration for employment based on individual qualifications.
+Indiana University prohibits discrimination based on age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.

 Professor Julie Van Voorhis: email@example.com